romanschejbal/reactgirls/docs/intro.md

 Here's what's happening:
 1. We create an empty `div` with id `"app"`
-1. We define a component named `Login` where we define the state, behaviour and the UI representation all together.
+1. We define a component named `Login` where we define the state, behavior and the UI representation altogether.
 1. We render the `Login` component into the div we created, so React will start its scheduler and keep track of any changes in that subtree.
-1. If we would unmount our component (not part of the code) with `ReactDOM.unmountComponentAtNode(document.getElementById("app"))`, React would cleanup all the attached listeners it has created automatically.
+1. If we would unmount our component (not part of the code) with `ReactDOM.unmountComponentAtNode(document.getElementById("app"))`, React would clean up all the attached listeners it has created automatically.
 1. The code is __declarative__ and easier to reason about. _(Declarative code is easier to understand thus we prefer declarative code over imperative.
 In fact, what is very common in React, is to wrap some imperative code with declarative component(s) - we will see an example of this at the end of the webinar.)_

 And this is it, this is React.
 I mean, there's more to it, but let's not put too much on our plate at the beginning.
 I like to think of React as "Lego for adults".
-Once you have the building blocks, it's very easy and fast to create application of any scale with it.
+Once you have the building blocks, it's very easy and fast to create an application of any scale with it.

 If there is anything that doesn't make sense to you, please don't be afraid to ask questions.